c4cs/c4cs.github.io/_commands/basics/gzip.md

 gzip
 -------

-'gzip' reduces the size of the name files by compressing a file.
+`gzip` reduces the size of the name files by compressing a file.
 It will only attempt to compress regular files.
 Compressed files can be restored to their original form using gzip `-d` or gunzip or zcat.

 ~~~ bash
 $ gzip archivefile.txt